NFL Pro Bowl Format

-The NFL Pro Bowl is the league's all-star game that takes place the weekend before the Super Bowl each year.
-The game used to happen at Aloha Stadium in Honolulu, Hawaii before being relocated to Orlando, Florida in 2017.
+The NFL Pro Bowl is the league’s all-star game that takes place the weekend before the Super Bowl each year.
+The game used to happen at Aloha Stadium in Honolulu, Hawaii, before being relocated to Orlando, Florida, in 2017.
+Starting in 2021, the Pro Bowl is played in Allegiant Stadium in Las Vegas, Nevada.
+Read on to learn more about the NFL Pro Bowl Format.

 For the majority of the years the NFL Pro Bowl has taken place, the two teams have been divided based on the league’s two conferences: the American Football Conference (AFC) and the National Football Conference (NFC).

 On each team, a full roster is built including every position of a regular NFL game.
-For the offensive side, there are quarterbacks, running backs, a fullback, wide receivers, tight ends, tackles, guards, and centers.
-On the defensive side, there are defensive ends, interior linemen, outside linebackers, inside linebackers, cornerbacks, and safeties.
-For special teams, each team has a kicker, punter, returner, "special teamer," and a long snapper.
+For the offensive side, there are quarterbacks, running backs, wide receivers, tight ends, tackles, guards, and centers.
+On the defensive side, there are defensive ends, interior linemen, linebackers, cornerbacks, and safeties.
+For special teams, each team has a kicker, punter, returner, and a long snapper.

 All NFL players are eligible to make one of the Pro Bowl teams.
 However, if players from either of the two Super Bowl teams are selected to the Pro Bowl, they are not allowed to participate and are replaced by runner up players.